Services for Faculty

 - Proxy Services Faculty who wish to designate another individual to checkout materials on their behalf (a spouse or student research assistant, for example) can simply fill out the library's Proxy Borrowing form and submit it to the library.

-- Digital Commons The Digital Commons @ Kent State University is a research repository designed to assist faculty, researchers, and even students in both developing and promoting scholarship.
-The Library offers individualized help for faculty wanting to develop their Digital Commons SelectedWorks profile.
+- Open Access Kent State (OAKS) (Formerly, the Digital Commons @ Kent State University) is a research repository designed to assist faculty, researchers, and even students in both developing and promoting scholarship.
 We offer resources to help communicate your research interests to the world by uploading and linking to your published scholarly materials.